jjflozano/uma-ros-android/README.md

  The app has two screens as a user interface.
 A dark, high contrast colour gamut has been chosen for proper outdoor viewing and so that devices with OLED displays can benefit from reduced battery consumption.
 When UMA-ROS-Android is executed in a smartphone, the first activity running is the setup activity.
 In here, two user inputs are requested: the ROS master socket
- (local or public IP address and port) in order to connect to the ROS nodes distributed over the SAR-IoCA architecture, and the user identification.
+ (local or public IP address and port) in order to connect to the ROS nodes distributed over an SAR-IoCA architecture, and the user identification.
  This user name is associated with the namespace of the ROS topics where the desired information will be published.
 This can be done by marking the switches related to each of the smartphone's internal sensors (camera, microphone, IMU and GPS).
 When these switches are enabled, their colour changes to green.
 Finally, a large button has been set up for the user to connect to the ROS network distributed in the Fog.
  Therefore, all these topics are visible in any host of the architecture: Cloud, MECs and IoRT.

  The second screen is the connection activity, where the user can select one or more switches in order to call one or more of the robots (UGVs) available in the IoRT.
-The list of UGVs presented in this new version of the app is static, and includes three UGVs from our Robotics and Mechatronics Group: Cuadriga, Rambler and Rover J8.
-All of them can be called from the app, thanks to the integration of SAR-FIS in the ROS network.
-Figure \ref{fig:appscreenshots} shows how the agent García has performed a query for the Rover J8 to be planned to the location of the smartphone, which is taken by SAR-FIS in the ROS topic /García/fix.
+The list of UGVs presented in this new version of the app is static, and includes three UGVs from the Robotics and Mechatronics Group of the University of Malaga (Spain): Cuadriga, Rambler and Rover J8.
+All of them can be called from the app, thanks to the integration of a feedback information system (FIS) in the ROS network.
+Figure shows how the agent García has performed a query for the Rover J8 to be planned to the location of the smartphone, which is taken by SAR-FIS in the ROS topic /García/fix.
 Finally, the bottom of the connection activity shows what information is transmitted from this smartphone and through which ROS topics.

  The functionality of the application is structured in 10 classes written in java, eight of which include the construction of the ROS nodes needed to exchange information with the rest of ROS nodes in the SAR-IoCA architecture.
 The other two java classes are associated with the two activities that make up the frontend, so that the user can switch from one to the other using objects.